rockettheme/docs/Docs/wordpress/themes/anacron/demo.md

 Here is a list of particles that are available in Anacron, as well as links to documentation to help you get started:

->> All Home Particles can be edited via Anacron Theme > Front Page > Layout.
+>> All Home Particles can be edited via Anacron Theme > Home > Layout.

 * Theme Particles
     - [Case Studies](particle_case.md)